-If your garden soil contains poor soil structure you should choose the mulching method which has the basic benefits of mulch also develop the soil structure like woodchips, leaf mold, grass clippings or hay.
+If your garden soil contains poor soil structure, you should choose the mulching method, which has the basic benefits of mulch, and also develop the soil structure like woodchips, leaf mold, grass clippings, or hay.

 Best Mulch for Tomatoes in Pots:

-Mulching for tomatoes in the containers will give some extra benefits if you apply a layer of mulch over the potting soil.
-It retains the soil moisture inside the potting soil longer and provide some nutrients and stop growing weeds.
+Mulching tomatoes in the containers will give some extra benefits if you apply a layer of mulch over the potting soil.
+It retains the soil moisture inside the potting soil longer and provides some nutrients, and stops growing weeds.